ritacoelho/pokedex/README.md

 ### Running this project

-Run `npm start` in the root directory of this project.
+Run `npm install` in the root directory of this project to install the necessary packages.
+Run `npm start` to launch the application.
 Open your browser on localhost:8080.

 ### Exercise requirements